sstsimulator/sst-macro/docs/manual/manual.md

 ````
 If I am building the node's memory system, the initialization will look for `memory::model` inside namespace `node` first, returning the value `pisces`.

-The preferred syntax from 6.1 more closely resembles C++ namespace declarations.
+The preferred syntax more closely resembles C++ namespace declarations.
-Namespaces can be scoped using brackets \{\}:
+Namespaces are scoped using brackets \{\}:

 ````
 node {